CA Articleship in Chennai

 How PKC’s Stipend Compares (₹8,000-₹15,000/mo)

 PKC (Prakash Kochar & Co.), established in 1988 and based in Purasawakkam, Chennai, is frequently cited as one of the top mid-tier articleship destinations in the city.
-Learn more about PKC Management Consulting and the full range of services and opportunities we offer to both clients and aspiring CA professionals.
 Its compensation structure sits well above the ICAI minimum and competes directly with some Big 4 figures:

-PKC alumni have gone on to secure All India Ranks in CA Finals and joined organisations including Big 4 firms, Birla Group, and L&T — suggesting the training quality translates well.
+PKC alumni have gone on to secure All India Ranks in CA Finals and joined organizations including Big 4 firms – suggesting the training quality translates well.
 For students who want mid-tier pay without sacrificing breadth of exposure, PKC represents a strong middle path.

 Should Stipend Be Your #1 Factor?